blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ## Control your character
 As a player, you have the freedom to breathe life into your character.
 For example, let's take a player Geremy and his character Alexa, a human commoner.
-The GM prompts Geremy "A large toad rises from the surface of the pond water and stares at you.
+The keeper prompts Geremy "A large toad rises from the surface of the pond water and stares at you.
 It ribbits out a greeting.
 What do you do?"

 ### Describe
 If Geremy is just getting started or uncomfortable with acting, he might respond like this.